All Episodes

 Comey exonerated her immediately thereafter, even though there was top secret classified, marked, unmarked on her secret server.

-That at the time we believe six foreign intelligence services has gotten into.
+That at the time, we believe six foreign intelligence services have gotten into, which doesn't surprise me.

-And we haven't even gotten to the answer to that.
+And we haven't even gotten to the answer of that.

-And then, of course, the obstruction case is a slam dunk, but there was collusion.
+And then, of course, the obstruction case is a slam dunk.

 There was Russian influence.